andresgongora/synth-shell/README.md

   Take a look at the [issues](https://github.com/andresgongora/synth-shell/issues) for suggestions of where to start.
 Also, take a look at our [coding style](coding_style.md).
+* Spread the word: telling your friends is the fastes way to get this code to the people who might enjoy it!